ArendJan/mirte-documentation/doc/programming.rst

-Using ROS icw Python API
+Using ROS with Python API
 ------------------------

 Although not preferred, at some point it might be useful to combine the existing Python API